DevExpress-Examples/asp-net-core-dashboard-pass-hidden-parameters-to-custom-sql-query/README.md

 This example shows how to pass a hidden [dashboard parameter](https://docs.devexpress.com/Dashboard/117062) to a [custom SQL query](https://docs.devexpress.com/Dashboard/117193).

 First, [create a dashboard parameter](https://docs.devexpress.com/Dashboard/117547).
 To do this, open the [dashboard menu](https://docs.devexpress.com/Dashboard/117444) and go to the **Parameters** section.
 In this section, add a new parameter and specify its settings.
-Disable the [**Visible**](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.Parameter#js_devexpress_dashboard_model_parameter_parametervisible) checkbox to make the parameter invisible to users.
+Disable the [**Visible**](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.Parameter#js_devexpress_dashboard_model_parameter_parametervisible) checkbox to hide the parameter from users.
 In this example, the dashboard parameter's name is **CustomerIdDashboardParameter**:

 ![Create a Dashboard Parameter](images/create-dashboard-parameter.png)

-To allow custom SQL queries execution on the server, set the [DashboardConfigurator.AllowExecutingCustomSql](https://docs.devexpress.com/Dashboard/117193/web-dashboard/create-dashboards-on-the-web/providing-data/working-with-sql-data-sources/custom-sql-queries) property to `true`.
-To allow end users to edit a custom SQL string in the SQL String editor, pass `true` to the [DataSourceWizardOptionBuilder.EnableCustomSql](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DataSourceWizardOptionBuilder.EnableCustomSql(System.Boolean)) method.
+To allow custom SQL query execution on the server, set the [DashboardConfigurator.AllowExecutingCustomSql](https://docs.devexpress.com/Dashboard/117193/web-dashboard/create-dashboards-on-the-web/providing-data/working-with-sql-data-sources/custom-sql-queries) property to `true`.
+To allow users to edit a custom SQL string in the SQL String editor, pass `true` to the [DataSourceWizardOptionBuilder.EnableCustomSql](https://docs.devexpress.com/Dashboard/DevExpress.DashboardAspNetCore.DataSourceWizardOptionBuilder.EnableCustomSql(System.Boolean)) method.
 You can see the query specified for the data source in the [Data Source Wizard](https://docs.devexpress.com/Dashboard/117680):

 ![Create a Dashboard Parameter](images/data-source-wizard-custom-query.png)